LoginVSI/ApplicationScriptsLE/Standard Workloads/GPUBenchmark/docs/README.md

 5. **Check for Results and JS File**

-   - Waits for the `results_2*` directory to be created after benchmarking.
+   - Waits for the `results_*` directory to be created after benchmarking.
    - Locates the `*.js` results file within the directory.

 6. **Wait for JS File to Be Ready**

-   - Monitors the `*.js` file to ensure it is fully written and stable before proceeding.
+   - Monitors the `*.js` file to ensure it is fully written and stabilized in size before proceeding.

 7. **Parse JS File**